 Motive Power Department

 Brief Job Role: The Motive Power Department (MPD) is based in Cheddleton, and its purpose is to maintain and operate the Churnet Valley Railway’s fleet of steam and diesel locomotives.
 Despite being small in both size and numbers, we are able to perform both simple routine maintenance on our locomotives as well as assist in heavy repairs and full overhauls.
 No matter your experience or level of skill within engineering, all are welcome to participate with this friendly department, which has developed a real family feel to it amongst our regulars.
 Everyone works together to lovingly bring a silent beast back to life, be it one of our heritage diesel or steam locomotives.
 With five resident steam locomotives, five resident diesels plus our shunting and departmental vehicles there is always something to do at Cheddleton every day of the week.

 The MPD also provides the crews for operating the locomotives on the Railway’s various services.
-Many boys (and some girls!) dream of becoming a train driver, and the CVR offers the opportunity to do so.
-However drivers don’t become drivers overnight, and it takes a good level of commitment to eventually make the grade.
+Many boys (and an ever-growing number of girls!) dream of becoming a train driver, and the CVR offers the opportunity to do so.
+However, drivers don’t become drivers overnight, and it takes a good level of commitment to eventually make the grade.
 To do this means starting as a cleaner where you are tasked with ensuring the locomotives are looking their best at the start of the day’s service, which on the steam locos also entails cleaning away ash and char from the ash pan and smoke box.